-This unit provides a theoretical and practical framework to enable an understanding and application of the skills of advocacy.
-It provides law students with the opportunity to develop a broad range of skills towards all aspects of effective advocacy as a junior lawyer.
+This unit provides a theoretical framework to enable an understanding of the practical skills of advocacy.
+It provides law students and others with the opportunity to develop a broad range of skills towards all aspects of effective advocacy as a junior lawyer.
 The unit is innovative and interactive and is intended to enhance academic, legal and practical skills.
 The unit aims to help prepare a lawyer in junior civil and criminal practice with the skills and expertise to deal with the type of hearings and situations that they will typically encounter in junior practice.

-The unit includes basic advocacy skills; the role and etiquette of an advocate; the underlying notion of 'ethical' advocacy to all aspects of advocacy; taking clients' instructions; dealing with vulnerable clients and witnesses; life as a junior advocate case; case analysis; preparation for trial; negotiation and alternative dispute resolution; written advocacy; the trial skills of examination in chief, cross-examination, opening and closing addresses and the advocacy situations that junior advocates are likely to encounter such as the difficult judge, bail applications, adjournments, pleas in mitigation, tribunals and, lastly, an introduction to appellate advocacy.
+The unit includes basic advocacy skills; the role and etiquette of an advocate; the underlying notion of "ethica" advocacy to all aspects of advocacy; taking clients' instructions; preparation for trial; negotiation and alternative dispute resolution; written advocacy; the trial skills of examination in chief, cross-examination; opening and closing addresses; advocacy situations junior advocates might encounter such as the difficult judge, bail applications, adjournments and pleas in mitigation and, lastly, an introduction to appellate advocacy.

-The unit combines in an intensive format both formal (courtroom) and informal (including negotiation and dispute resolution) settings, realising that these processes stand by each other in modern legal practice and complement each other and must be managed concurrently by lawyers.
-The course utilises the wide and diverse background of the teaching staff and includes the input of members of the Tasmanian legal profession and judiciary.
-The course has a detailed civil and/or criminal case scenario and the advocacy exercises and final combined exercise in lieu of an examination follow this scenario from the start to the end of the proceedings.
-Students conduct both oral and written advocacy exercises as part of the unit.
+The unit combines in an intensive format both formal (courtroom) and informal (including negotiation and dispute resolution) settings, realising that these processes stand by each other in modern legal practice and must be managed concurrently by lawyers.
+The unit has a detailed civil and/or criminal case scenario and the advocacy and written exercises and final combined exercise will follow that scenario from the start to the end of the proceedings.
+Students will conduct both oral and written advocacy exercises as part of the unit.

 |Faculty/School||College of Arts, Law and Education